 Generally, you will need to get Foreign Qualification at the time of your business formation.

-If you’re uncertain as to whether or not your company is doing business in another state, ask yourself the following questions:
+However, if you’re uncertain as to whether or not your company is doing business in another state, ask yourself the following questions:

 What is Considered “Doing Business” in California?